jko113/pretty_kitty/README.md

 #### Logic
 Coding this game was a stimulating exercise in logic.
 Building the game honed my debugging skills by familiarizing me with various error messages, such as indentation mistakes or referencing variables before assignment.

 A significant logic struggle I overcame was modifying "global variables" within the scope of a function.
 Since excessive use of global variables is frowned upon, I aimed for the best practice and passed the objects I needed to modify as parameters.
-This resolved the local variable errors and, in my opinion, improved the overall integrity and portability of the code.
+This resolved the local variable errors and improved the overall integrity and portability of the code.

 Here is a function that passes dictionaries relevant to the main program: